vaclav2016/cjson/README.md

 # Very low footprint JSON parser written in portable ANSI C.

 This a fork of original repository with my small changes: cmake-integration and some fixes.
 Reason: I don't want have json.c and json.h at each my project, but `sudo make install` has been broken in both original repository.
-Also, one of them support cmake.
+Also, only one of them support cmake.
 So, I create fork repository with more friendly installing process.

 * BSD licensed with no dependencies (i.e. just drop the C file into your project)
 * Never recurses or allocates more memory than it needs